locallyoptimistic/LocallyOptimistic/content/post/analytics_brain_trust.md

 In a past life I worked as a management consultant, often undertaking strategy projects in obscure industries.
 Due to the niche nature of these industries, internet resources were typically unhelpful or unavailable.
 As a result, we often spoke to experts in the field – scientists, business leaders, researchers and end-users.

 What impressed me the most by the industry experts was their ability to distill the most important aspects of an idea and convey them in a way anyone could understand.
 Of course it was hit or miss (some experts were just plain bad) and you had to do enough preparatory research to ask good questions (and to keep the calls short and focused since you were often paying by the expert).
-However, when you did get a great expert on the phone - an hour with them could save a week of research.
+However, when you did get a great expert on the phone an hour with them could save a week of research.

-## Building your (analytics) brain trust
+## Building your analytics brain trust

 Fast forward to starting my first Analytics team at a small startup.
 It would be an understatement to say I had no idea what I was doing.
 However, I had one thing going for me, I knew how to build up knowledge fast - by phoning a friend.
 I just had one problem - I didn't have any friends in analytics.
 So how do you build your analytics brain trust?